Huckiel7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Creating a readme file for task 7, Write a function that prints the sum of the two diagonals of a square matrix of integers
+Creating a readme for advanced task 9,Create a file that contains the password for the crackme2 executable